ng-bao/CTF-Writeups/Memmory/Lab_1.md

 <img width="1497" height="563" alt="image" src="https://github.com/user-attachments/assets/085b992c-b88e-4459-bc73-05ecc80a6e40" />
 > flag{th1s_1s_th3_1st_st4g3!!}

-Next to the second clue: `The crash happened when she was trying to draw something.`.
+Next to the second clue: `The crash happened when she was trying to draw something`.
 She’s drawing on her computer, so I think it might have some paint's processes on it.
 I used pslist plugin to list all running processes.
 ```
 vol2.exe -f MemoryDump_Lab1.raw --profile=Win7SP1x64_23418 pslist
 ```